-Great Barr School in Birmingham, where I am deputy head, has over 1,800 pupils aged 11-18.
+Great Barr Academy in Birmingham, where I am deputy head, has over 1,800 pupils aged 11-18.
 Founded in the 1940s as a Secondary Modern, it has evolved to become a Specialist Science School.
 Our school community is very mixed, with over 50% of our pupils from an ethnic minority background, while 50% attract the Pupil Premium.

 We also have a fair number of children with SEN, whether physical, social or emotional.
 Our school includes many settled families alongside a somewhat transient population, with economic migrants and low-income families living in the area.
 Our Inclusion Support Unit houses a core of 30-50 pupils, many of whom are from extremely challenging circumstances, including some on Child Protection Plans.

 This diversity means we have a really vibrant school culture, but our environment also brings challenges.
 We are committed to seeking out innovative classroom methods that engage our pupils and heighten the quality of their experience, whatever their circumstances or background.
 For behavioural and attendance issues, we focus on extracurricular activities which we use as reward and motivation.
 Similarly, our interventions include engagement and skills sessions for parents, so that they can gain the confidence to help their children succeed.

 If teachers are motivated, passionate, and driven to get the best out of their pupils, it has a positive impact on learning.
 We have learnt that harnessing the energy of staff who feel valued, simply means that pupils feed off their enthusiasm.
 Passion is infectious and the pupils just soak it up.